vmarchaud/servicectl/README.md

 ```

-#### Why Yet Another Process Manager ?
+#### Why Yet Another Process Manager?

-I believe most process manager implementations focus on delivering a good experience for developers by re-implementing a daemon and a cli from scratch (ex: pm2, forever, nodemon, supervisor).
+I believe most process manager implementations focus on delivering a good experience for developers by re-implementing a daemon and a CLI from scratch (ex: pm2, forever, nodemon, supervisor).

 While it help for developers to run their apps, they generally are reinventing the wheel because popular OS already have a process manager builtin: [systemd](https://www.freedesktop.org/wiki/Software/systemd/) for most linux distributions, [launchd](https://www.launchd.info/) for macOS and [Service Control Manager](https://docs.microsoft.com/fr-fr/windows/win32/services/service-control-manager) for Windows.

 In theory it should not be a problem but in practive you will often find bugs that doesn't exist in native init systems because they are generally older, well tested and handle a larger scope of use-case.

-Anoter argument would be that using the native init system cost less in terms of resources, embed environment like rasberry-pi like system are an example where it could help a lot.
+Anoter argument would be that using the native init system cost less in terms of resources, embed environment like raspberry-pi like system are an example where it could help a lot.

-#### Why not use the native init system of my OS then ?
+#### Why not use the native init system of my OS then?

 You are right, in a perfect world this tool would be *almost* useless because everyone would be leveraging their already-present init systems.
-However the existence of simpler process manager means (in my opignon at least) that some people find them too difficult to use or configure.
+However the existence of simpler process manager means (in my opinion at least) that some people find them too difficult to use or configure.

 Servicectl aim to help those people, people who aren't system administrator but still need to deploy their applications in production.
-However it can also help sysadmin since you can use native cli (`systemctl` on linux for exemple) after starting the app with `servicectl`.
+However it can also help sysadmin since you can use native CLI (`systemctl` on linux for exemple) after starting the app with `servicectl`.

-#### If i use containers i don't see the point of using your tool !
+#### If I use containers I don't see the point of using your tool!

-That's because there are no point (*expect some rare cases (ex: coreos)*) of using init systems if you use containers, you should have a scheduler like `kubernetes`, `nomad` or `rancher` (etc.) to manage them.
+That's because there are no point (*expect some rare cases (ex: coreos)*) of using init systems if you use containers.
+You should have a scheduler like `kubernetes`, `nomad` or `rancher` (etc.) to manage them.
 I have no plans to allow to manage them via `servicectl`.

 #### What servicectl is not:

-- A development process manager: i don't plan to support a `watch` mode for example or any feature that is not used in production.
+- A development process manager: I don't plan to support a `watch` mode for example or any feature that is not used in production.
 - A way to manage containers: as said above, you should be using more mature tools to do that.

 ## Features